DanSun18/plm-backup-system/BACKUP_GUIDE.md

 ## Restoring from a backup

-1. Log on to the back up system, and navigate to the directory of the backup system (e.g. `cd plm-plm-backup-system`)
+1. Log on to the back up system, and navigate to the directory of the backup system (e.g. `cd plm-backup-system`)

 2. Determine the backup you want to restore to the original system.
 For example, if you want the backup on 2018-3-24, the `path-to-backup` could be `backup/database-backup/mongodump-daily/2018-3-24/`